xczhou-astro/DESI_photo-z_by_EDR/README.md

 ## dataset

-Dataset includes the scripts to extract galaxy images from DESI DR9 data
+Dataset includes the scripts to extract galaxy images from DESI DR9 data.

 ## Train